Explained: What is Bilateral Netting of Qualified Financial Contracts Bill, 2020?

 Applicability: The provisions of the Bill will apply to QFCs between two qualified financial market participants, where at least one party is an entity regulated by the specified authorities (RBI, SEBI, IRDAI, PFRDA or the IFSCA).

 Enforceability of netting: The Bill provides that netting of QFCs is enforceable if the contract has a netting agreement.
 Netting agreement is an agreement that provides for the netting of amounts involving two or more QFCs.
 A netting agreement may also include a collateral arrangement.
 Collateral arrangement is a form of security provided for one or more QFCs in a netting agreement.
-It may include a pledge of assets, or an arrangement to transfer the title to a collateral or a third-party guarantor.
+It may include a pledge of assets, or an arrangement to transfer the title to collateral or a third-party guarantor.

 The inclusion of non-qualified financial contracts in a netting agreement will not invalidate the enforceability of netting of QFCs under the agreement.